 Tailor your practice by skipping a pose or modifying its depth, but do not digress too much from the teacher’s instruction.
 Doing so has a noticeable impact on the energy of the class.

 Be mindful of your neighbors’ space when setting up your mat.

-After your first class, or after an extended break from yoga, you may feel a little sore the next day and may have a headache.
+After your first hot yoga class, or after an extended break from hot yoga, you may feel a little sore the next day and may have a headache.
 The headache is a sign of your body detoxing and maybe some dehydration.
-Make sure you drink a lot of water before and after class, and if you sweat a lot, consider using electrolytes, too.
+Make sure you drink a lot of water before and after a hot yoga class, and if you sweat a lot, consider using electrolytes, too.
 Try coming back to class to help your body become accustomed to practicing, and you may find it relieves your soreness.

 What if I’m not flexible enough for hot yoga?

 Contrary to popular belief, hot yoga is not all about bending yourself into a pretzel.
 Saying you don’t do yoga because you’re not flexible, is like saying you don’t eat because you’re hungry.
 Increased range of motion is one of the many benefits of hot yoga, but it is certainly not a prerequisite.